m1ndflay3r/zsh_libmisc/README.md

 - arg0 can be spoofed ( via the environment variable *zELFSPOOF* )

-- some misc. fixes for fringe use cases
+- misc. fixes and tweaks to account for fringe use-cases

 ‎
 =